yoland68/chromium-junit-auto-migrate/README.md

 `[Directory]` is which directory to convert, `[MAPPING_JSON]` is the path to a json file that maps TestBase classes to TestRules (for detail of how JUnit4 is different from JUnit3, check [TBA]())

+All the available mappings is stored in `mappings/`

 If `[MAPPING_JSON]` is not provided, the script would only be able to change any tests that extends from InstrumentationTestCase.

 #How it works